jcorreaviana/metrics-prometheus-grafana/README.md

 ### 2. Build the image of your API:

-Where "promgrafmetrics" is and example of name choosed for your image
+Where "promgrafmetrics" is an example of name choosed for one image

 ```
 docker build --no-cache -t promgrafmetrics .